Bylaws of the

 Section 4.1.
 A Member of the Board of Directors shall hold office from the date of election until the end of the second consecutive year of his/her term.

 Section 4.2.
-Board of Director members may serve for no more than three, two-year consecutive terms without being off the Board of Directors for at least one (1) year with only two exceptions.
-1) Anyone running for President may serve for three consecutive terms as President irrespective of the number of years of previous consecutive board service.
+Board of Directors members shall serve for no more than three two-year consecutive terms without being off the Board of Directors for at least one (1) year with only two exceptions: 1) Anyone running for an Officer position may serve for two consecutive two-year terms as an Officer irrespective of the number of years of previous consecutive board service.
 2) Recognizing the value to the Board and organization of having historical perspective and service on the Board, the Board may vote to extend the term of a long-standing Board member, as needed.